Last House on the Left aka Krud and Company.

 The Wild Bunch.

 Oh my god…sifting through the brain in order to construct a decent film review is like wading through treacle sometimes.
 Maybe because even though i initially set up this part of the website out of love for film…it can also feel like a duty.
 Duty makes me idle….it’s like being in the army, it fills me with inertia.
-But also it’s hard to write an appreciation of a film that communicates something constructive to the reader.
+But also it’s hard to write an appreciation of a film that actually communicates something with the reader.

 I’m no Mark Kermode, more of a Commode Mark, – is what i write shit… ?